 Walking in the Salmon River Estuary on Vancouver Island, l noticed a more than average amount of Phaeolus Schweinitzii Mushrooms.
 These are your classic butt rot fungus, they attack trees through their roots.
-This fungus causes the roots, butt and about the first 3 to 6 meters of the heartwood to decay.
+This fungus causes the roots, butt, and about the first 3 to 6 meters of the heartwood to decay.
 This weakens the root system severely and quite often will cause the tree to blow over during the winter storms.
 Trees that stay standing are downgraded to less valuable lumber when logged.
 Read More….

 Red Belted Polypore

 Probably our most commonly encountered species, the Red Belted Polypore, can be found growing on most species of western conifers.
 In North America, they attack not just softwood forests but will be found in most hardwood forests as well, they grow on over 100 different types of dead trees. it will also occasionally attack living trees.
-The red belted polypore plays a big role in the recycling of forest’s dead and dying trees and returns the woody fiber back to enrich the soil.
+The red-belted polypore plays a big role in the recycling of the forest’s dead and dying trees and returns the woody fiber back to enrich the soil.
 Read More….

 Sarcosphaera coronaria is commonly known as crown fungus or the violet-crowned cup.
 This solitary and beautiful fungus is common in conifer forests in the Pacific Northwest.
-The hollow, round ball of the fruiting body usually fruits the spring, but on Vancouver Island, it also shows up for summer and autumn fruitings.
-The ball will eventually split from the top and open not unlike the earth stars, the interior is hollow and grey in color at first but the walls inside go through a gradually change till it is purplish pink.
+The hollow, round ball of the fruiting body usually fruits in the spring, but on Vancouver Island, it also shows up for summer and autumn fruitings.
+The ball will eventually split from the top and open not unlike the earth stars, the interior is hollow and grey in color at first but the walls inside go through a gradual change till it is purplish pink.
 Read More….

 Sulfur Tuft Mushrooms

-Look for these mushrooms from April through to the first heavy frosts, a walk-in our island forests rarely fails to reveal Sulphur Tufts fruiting on fallen trees, decaying stumps or hollow trunks of living trees.
+Look for these mushrooms from April through to the first heavy frosts, a walk-in our island forests rarely fails to reveal Sulphur Tufts fruiting on fallen trees, decaying stumps, or hollow trunks of living trees.
 This wood-rotting fungus will happily feed on deciduous hardwoods as well as conifers with equal relish, although it is most effective in rotting hardwoods, which generally have a higher cellulose content and rather lower lignin content than conifers.
 Read More….

-Trametes versicolor, or as it is more commonly called, turkey tail fungus.
+Trametes versicolor, or as it is more commonly called turkey tail fungus.
 It can be found all through the year, but you can see it better during the winter when deciduous trees are bare.
 This very variable fungus grows mainly on dead hardwood, including stumps and standing dead trees as well as fallen branches.
 These beautiful fungi grow in profusion here on Vancouver Island, but it does not matter how many times you see them, they still catch your eye with their beauty.
 Read More….

-Turbinellus floccosus is also called the shaggy, scaly, or woolly chanterelle, although it is not related to the chanterelles al all.
+Turbinellus floccosus is also called the shaggy, scaly, or woolly chanterelle, although it is not related to the chanterelles at all.
 It is a mushroom of the family Gomphaceae that is native to North America, they are quite common on Vancouver Island.
 It was known as Gomphus floccosus until 2011, It was then transferred from Gomphus to Turbinellus.
 Read More….